SoftwarePixel/Blankify-AI/README.md

-# CHS Tools
+# Blankify AI

-A fun project developed for teachers and students.
-A collection of tools designed to make your life easier!
+A project developed for teachers and students, designed to make life easier by using AI to create fill-in notes.